 Adding support for Arqullian

-Adding support for Arquillian into the Batch TCK was pretty straightforward because the tests already use TestNG and TestNG is supported by Arquillian out of the box.
+Adding support for Arquillian into the Batch TCK was pretty straightforward because the tests already use TestNG and Arquillian supports TestNG out of the box.
 The only tricky part was to create a deployment package for each test which is required by Arquillian.
 In the end, this was pretty easy and required no modification of the test sources.
 Arquillian allows to create an extension to define a deployment package for each test so I was able to move creation of a deployment package to a separate extension.
 This extension can be used by implementations that need to run the tests in a container but it’s not needed in the TCK itself.

 The only change needed in the TCK was to change each test to extend the Arquillian TestNG base class and that was it.